einari/Bifrost-Site/Tutorials/End to end.md

 		}
 	}

+### CommandCoordinator
+In Bifrost sits an entry point for commands, this is the place that all commands go through.
+Using the entire stack of Bifrost, you don't necessarily see this system.
+The CommandCoordinator is responsible for coordinating the pipeline of a command, the unit of work in which a command lives in.
+The unit of work is called CommandContext and is unique for every command instance that goes through the system.
+At the very end of such a unit of work, Bifrost commits any events that was applied during the unit of work.
+This is similar to a transaction.

+### CommandResult
+From the CommandCoordinator comes an object containing information about the result of handling a command; CommandResult.
+In this you'll find details about validation, possible exceptions, security rules that might have been broken and such.
+It does not hold details about what happened in any event subscribers as they are not part of the unit of work of a command, but can be asynchronously processed.

 ### ReadModel
 Now that we've taken care of business and applied events, we must look at the consequences of this.
 Lets start with the end result, the data what we will have.
 In Bifrost we refer to this